anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     ```shell
     127.0.0.1:6379> CONFIG GET maxmemory-policy
     ```
-    You should get the output below:
+    It should show the default value of `noeviction`:
    ```shell
    1) "maxmemory-policy"
    2) "noeviction"
    ```
 6. Use the `exit` command to close the `redis-cli` tool.

-### Step 4: Add congiguration values
+### Step 4: Add configuration values

 Now, let's add some configuration values to the `example-redis-config` ConfigMap
 1. Add the ConfigMap below:

     {{% code_sample file="pods/config/example-redis-config.yaml" %}}

 2. Apply the updated ConfigMap: